MicrosoftDocs/m365copilot-docs/docs/index.md

 Power Platform connectors are essential components that enable Power Platform applications, such as Power Automate, Power Apps, and Logic Apps, to interact with external services and data sources.
 They also enhance the capabilities of Microsoft 365 Copilot by enabling it to integrate with a wide range of external services and data sources, perform custom actions, and access a broader range of data types.

 Unlike Graph connectors, Power platform connectors are real-time data retrieval with read/write actions.
-For example, you can create a connector that allows your users to track a issue in real-time, also let them create actions, such as creating a ticket for the tracker.
+For example, you can create a connector that allows your users to track an issue in real-time, also let them create actions, such as creating a ticket for the tracker.

 ### Plugins